schlesnerlab/rebatest/README.md

-Pipeline to check for an enrichment of variants with AF < 0.01 and CADD / splicAI scores > 20 / 0.2 in case cohort in comparison to gnomAD reference cohort.
+# Pipeline for Enrichment Analysis of Variants in Case Cohorts

+This pipeline evaluates the enrichment of variants with:
+- **Allele Frequency (AF) < 0.01**
+- **CADD scores > 20** and / or
+- **spliceAI scores > 0.2**

-This is beneficial if the case cohort is small and therefore statistical power is low to detect variants in disease causing genes.
-Using this approach, caucasian genome samples from gnomAD (~68000) are integrated as a control cohort.
+in a case cohort compared to the gnomAD reference cohort.
+It is particularly beneficial for small case cohorts where statistical power is insufficient to detect variants in disease-causing genes.
+Tresholds for which to filter for can be adapted.

-Individual sample level information is lost though.
-This leads to the downside that multiple variants in the same individual might artificially inflate differences.
-Linkage disquilibrium can also not be accounted for.
+### **Advantages**
+- **Enhanced Statistical Power**: Integrates ~68,000 genome samples from the gnomAD database (caucasian genomes) as a control cohort, significantly increasing the number of control samples.
+- **Broad Variant Analysis**: Enables comparison of rare, potentially deleterious variants across case and reference populations.

+### **Limitations**
+- **Lack of Individual-Level Data**: Since individual sample-level data from gnomAD genomes are unavailable, this information is lost, potentially inflating differences due to multiple variants in the same individual.
+- **No Linkage Disequilibrium Accounting**: The pipeline cannot account for linkage disequilibrium between variants.

+---

+### **How to Run**
+1. Prepare a list of gene names or a bed file with regions you wish to analyze
+2. Create a conda environment based on the yaml file provided and get containers for **VEP**, **BCFTOOLS** and **BEDTOOLS** from repositories.
+3. Retrieve reference files necessary to run the pipeline (see config).
+4. Adjust values in the config to your analysis.
+5. Run snakemake workflow in the following way: *snakemake --profile scripts/snakemake_profile_cookiecutter*

+The workflow is written to run in a slurm based job submisson environment, but can also be run locally by altering the profile CMD line argument in the snakemake call.
+Values for the partition to submit to and arguments to bind certain folders might have to be adjusted / added by the user.

+### **Acknowledgments**
+gnomAD
+snakemake
+cookiecutter